-Micro cracks are stress/pressure induced cracks in the silicon solar cells of a solar panels, these cracks can’t be seen by the naked eye, but with different testing methods.
-Micro cracks are one of the main reasons for solar panel malfunctions and inactive cells in solar modules, some of the causes for these cracks are:
+Microcracks are stress/pressure induced cracks in the silicon solar cells of solar panels.
+These cracks can’t be seen by the naked eye, only with different testing methods.
+Microcracks are one of the main reasons for solar panel malfunctions and inactive cells in solar modules, some of the causes for these cracks are:

 - Panels not being handled with care during installation.